makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 ![complicated device schematic]({{ "/assets/images/zwave/zwave_schematic_zm5101.png" | relative_url }})

 The **NVM** is SPI EEPROM or flash memory of at least 16&nbsp;KB.
 It is necessary for storing data about network nodes, routes, and so on.
 It is possible to create devices without an external EEPROM (this uses a flash memory block, which reduces the space for code).
 EEPROM takes up one SPI and one foot for `CS`.
 SPI pins can be easily used as GPIO or to connect another SPI Slave while `CS` is raised to 3.3&nbsp;V. The same SPI is used to program the Z-Wave chip when `RESET` is pulled down.
 That's why we need a CS pull-up (ZM5101 becomes SPI Slave, and the second Slave is obviuosly not needed here).

-We will not describe the part related to the antenna and coordination here, as it is the subject of a separate scientific work.

 All other pins can be used to implement the functionality of the device.